Mukulpathak4/Expense-Tracker-Project/README.md

 # Expense-Tracker-Project
 # Expense Tracker API

 Expense Tracker is a Node.js and Express-based backend API that helps users manage their expenses.
-It includes features like premium membership using Razorpay, all-time expense reports, and a leaderboard based on user expenses and forgot password feature.
+It includes features like premium membership using Razorpay, all-time expense reports and reports can be downloaded, and a leaderboard based on user expenses and forgot password feature.
 The project also integrates security measures using Helmet and logs requests with Morgan.

 ## Features